Loading

 High-tensile copper-zinc alloys (high-strength yellow brass) for heavy-duty gears, marine winches and deck hardware.

-Customer-specified and proprietary copper-alloy compositions.
+Customer-specified and proprietary brass and bronze alloy compositions.
 Each request is reviewed and validated by our engineering team before quoting.

 Typical Industries